-Yes, natural treatments are extremely effective in killing bed bugs.* We have the lab results and thousands of customer testimonials saying how well our bed bug treatments work.
+Yes, natural treatments are incredibly effective in killing bed bugs.* We have the lab results and thousands of customer testimonials saying how well our bed bug treatments work.

 WHY SHOULD I USE BED BUG PATROL OVER LESS EXPENSIVE BED BUG KILLERS?

 Bed Bug Patrol only uses premium natural ingredients that are proven to kill bed bugs and are safe to use around children and pets.
-Less expensive chemical bed bug killers can be dangerous to your environment and your loved ones.
+Less expensive chemical bed bug killers can harm your environment and loved ones.
 Bed bugs evolve quickly and become immune to traditional chemical treatments wasting your time & money.

 WHY SHOULD I TRUST YOU?

-We have been selling natural products online for over ten years with thousands of positive five star reviews.
-We have an A+ BBB rating for customer satisfaction, plus our 90 day 100% satisfaction guarantee the best guarantee in the industry.
+We have been selling natural products online since 2003, with thousands of positive five-star reviews.
+We have an A+ BBB rating for customer satisfaction, plus our 90-day 100% satisfaction guarantee, the best guarantee in the industry.

 WHEN SHOULD I ORDER AND HOW LONG DOES IT TAKE TO SEE RESULTS?

 You should order immediately.
-The faster you treat the bed bugs the less time they have to reproduce and create a bigger problem of them spreading.
-Bed Bug Patrol is a kill on contact spray so you will see instant results and along with the crawling insect dust it will keep killing the bed bugs even while you sleep.
+The faster you treat the bed bugs, the less time they have to reproduce, creating a more significant problem of them spreading.
+Bed Bug Patrol is a kill-on-contact spray so that you will see instant results, and along with the crawling insect dust, it will keep killing the bed bugs even while you sleep.

 DO YOU HAVE A LIVE PERSON I CAN ASK ABOUT MY BED BUG PROBLEM?

-Yes we do have several experienced customer service reps you can talk to.
-You can reach us Monday thru Friday from 9am to 5pm EST and we'll be happy to answer any question you have.
-Just call us at 1-866-371-2499
+Yes, you can talk to several experienced customer service reps.
+You can reach us Monday thru Friday from 9 am to 5 pm EST, and we'll be happy to answer any question you have.
+Just call us toll-free at 1-866-371-2499.

 HOW FAST CAN BED BUGS CRAWL?

-Bed bugs are able to get around quickly by crawling anywhere from 3 to 5 feet per minute.
+Bed bugs can get around quickly by crawling from 3 to 5 feet per minute.

-Being that bed bugs are wingless they cannot fly.
+Being that bed bugs are wingless, and they cannot fly.
 They also cannot jump.
 They make their way onto beds by crawling up the legs of bed frames.
-They can also crawl up bed skirts, blankets or any other bedding that touches the floor.
+They can also creep up bed skirts, blankets, or any other bedding that touches the floor.

-Bed bugs also like to hide behind cracks and crevices in walls and will eventually crawl onto headboards and mattresses to get closer to their food source.
+Bed bugs also like to hide behind cracks and crevices in walls.
+They will eventually crawl onto headboards and mattresses to get closer to their food source.